 8. Create Zones With Floors and Rugs

 I’ve seen this work especially well in narrow campers.
-Simple rugs instantly tell your brain where one area ends and another begins.
+Simple rugs quietly tell your brain where one area ends and another begins.
 It sounds subtle, but it changes how the space feels.

 Flooring Tips That Survive Road Life